 As part of our O'Connor Judicial Selection Plan, we recommend that judges are evaluated near the end of their term by people who have contact with and knowledge of their performance.
 Diverse groups of people who use the court system are surveyed, such as attorneys, litigants, jurors, witnesses, court employees, law enforcement officials, and victims.
 The survey asks about the clarity and impartiality of judges’ rulings, and the way judges manage their cases and interact with others.

 A judicial performance evaluation commission reviews the surveys and writes a summary of the findings, rating how well judges perform their responsibilities and whether or not judges are recommended for retention.
 The evaluation is then made available to the public in a timely fashion before the retention election.

-We offer these overall recommendations for effective judicial performance evaluation (JPE):
+As we develop our new recommendations for JPE 2.0, IAALS offers these prior recommendations for effective judicial performance evaluation (JPE):

 - JPE programs should publicly disseminate regular evaluations of the performance of individual judges, based on criteria generally understood to be characteristics of a good judge:

 - Command of relevant substantive law and procedural rules